-Members will be aware that the Somerset Rivers Authority are still unable as yet to raise their own precept and it is therefore proposed and supported by the Board members to follow the same arrangements as 2016/17 and 2017/18 and raise a precept for the same Band D value, i.e. £1.74 per year, which is currently included in our base.
-This will raise £72,186 funding from TDBC in 2018/19.
+12.1 The Somerset Rivers Authority is currently unable to raise their own precept and it is therefore proposed and supported by the Board members to follow the same arrangements as 2016/17 and 2017/18 and raise a precept for the same Band D value, i.e. £1.74 per year.
+This will raise £72,186 in funding for the SRA from TDBC in 2018/19.
 Keeping the precept at this level will make it easier to "unravel it" from our Council Tax computations when the Rivers Authority has precepting power.